 Let’s be honest.
 The phrase molten chocolate cake recipe sounds simple until you’re standing in your kitchen wondering if you just baked a chocolate muffin instead of that dreamy, lava-filled dessert you had in mind.
+This dessert sits right on the edge between perfect and disappointing.
+A minute too long in the oven and the center is gone; a minute too short and it collapses into something questionable.

 Table of Contents